dadlez/github-config/README.md

-This repo started after reading [this blogpost](https://blog.gitbutler.com/how-git-core-devs-configure-git/).
+This repo started after reading [this blogpost](https://blog.gitbutler.com/how-git-core-devs-configure-git/) by Scott Chacon.
 All credits to him.

 The main goal is not to loose it, and share it across my devices.